The Home Sputum Collection Project

 - The prescriber may then request a home sputum collection kit for their patient.

 - A home collection kit will be mailed directly to the patient from the laboratory.
-The patient will be asked to follow the instructions on their kit in order to collect a good sputum sample.
+The patient will be asked to follow the instructions on their kit in order to collect a good sputum sample (how to collect sputum at home).

 - Once the patient is able to collect a quality sputum sample, they will mail their specimen directly to the laboratory at National Jewish Health using the pre-paid label included within their kit.